zzpustc/CC-SAM/README.md

-# Class-Conditional Sharpness Aware Minimization for Deep Long-Tailed Learning
+# Class-Conditional Sharpness Aware Minimization for Deep Long-Tailed Recognition
 This is the implementation of our CVPR'23 paper "Class-Conditional Sharpness-Aware Minimization for Deep Long-Tailed Recognition".
-In this paper, we propose a new variant of SAM to better adapt to deep long-tailed recognition.
+In this paper, we propose a new variant of SAM to better adapt to the scenario of deep long-tailed recognition.

 ## Installation